 The key challenge is connecting the different cloud services into hybrid and multicloud environments and to put a comprehensive management, governance and security framework in place across the various clouds.

-Market analysts IDC have released a five-step guide on how to secure data when transitioning to the cloud:
+Market analysts IDC and cybersecurity solution provider Forcepoint have partnered to release a five-step guide on how to secure data when transitioning to the cloud:

 Security is still seen as the biggest concern when organisations consider cloud services.

 Increasingly, organisations are starting to view it as a benefit of using cloud services, as cloud providers are investing in security certifications, technologies, and staff to ensure secure operations.

 Organisations need to be aware that they are always ultimately responsible for the data they store and process in the cloud, so they need to invest in security concepts for the cloud.

 Most of the time, security and compliance are derived from making the invisible visible.

 If you don’t know which cloud services are being consumed in your organisation, you have no chance of ensuring consistent compliance across all cloud services.